iam-roger-io/kafka-ansible/README.md

          kafka_auto_create_topics_enable

-There are 2  gropus of properties for **kafka.properties** in the file.
+There are 2  gropus of properties for **server.properties** in the file.

  -   KAFKA server.properties [1]: Common and default properties of
    server.properties original.